wejn/electricimp-cmdline/README.md

 If that fails, you can use other options to adjust.

 ## Config file and options
+There are two config files -- general one: `~/.electricimprc.json`, and project-specific one: `./config.json`.

-Config file is always looked up in current directory, it is named `config.json` and root object should be Object with keys.
+Syntax for both config files is the same -- JSON which has root object an Object with keys.

+Settings in project-specific config override general config.
+Thus it makes sense to use general config for username/password and project-specific for `model`, `device` and other settings.

 ### Model / device
 Keys `model` and `device` are mandatory.